The Ruby Insignia

 “I felt it was a good idea to have Kerria look into it.
-She told Me she’d let Ocia know.”
-There was a sense of anguish buried in His voice.
-He exhaled and then made His way back inside, plopping Himself back on the bed before folding His legs and staring at the ceiling.
+She told Me she would let Ocia know.”
+Anguish was buried in His voice.
+He exhaled, then made His way inside, plopping Himself on the bed before folding His legs.

-“I suspect Luce may have set something up in Kekere-Daun,” He said.
+“I suspect Luce may have set something up in Kekere-Daun,” Kasi said.

 “It’s not Luce I’m worried about.”
-His words were steady, but there was something else beneath them.
+His words were steady.
 “Luce isn’t a threat to Me, plus I have My warriors tracking his move, so there isn’t any need for an investigation.”
 He turned to face her.
 “I want information.
 I want to know what he’s up to.”

 A half-smile formed on His face.
 “That’s exactly what it is.”

-All by Himself, Kasi could probably wipe out a slew of ehols and aingeals with just a snap of His Sẹda, but with Titans—in particular, the Almases—He’d been extra careful, especially since the War of the Titans.
+Kasi could probably wipe out a slew of ehols and aingeals with just a snap of His Sẹda.
+But with the Titans—in particular, the Almases—He’d been extra careful, especially since the Zamŷni Wars.

 “I think it’s best the Shujaa handle a situation like this.
 With what I know and what they are about to find out, having the Shujaa on the case is more appropriate.
 If you want, you can carry out your own investigation; I won’t stop you.
 If anything, I want you to.”

-“But you let her live.”
-She pushed the words out through clenched teeth, but even then, He never flinched.
+“You let her live.”
+She pushed the words out through clenched teeth.

 “I had My reasons.
-If I’d taken action then, and if I take action now, My own Kingdom would turn against Me.
-There isn’t enough evidence to convict her—to prove that she was the one causing them all the pain they endured.
-She lied to her people.
-And you know it.”
+If I’d done anything then, and if I do anything now, My own Empire would turn against Me.
+There isn’t much evidence to convict her—or anyone, for that matter.
+She lied to them.”

-Kasi pulled Himself off the bed, then looked up at the ceiling, at the murals painted at the walls.
-He turned toward the glass doors, prepared to leave, but turned to her one more time.
-“Your former assistant, she is wonderful, isn’t she?
+He looked at the paintings, then at her.
+“You assistant, she is wonderful, isn’t she?
 At what she does.
 She paints; she taught herself the craft, and to the untrained eye, one could easily mistake her for one of the masters of art.
 And yet, if they knew her, they would be shocked to learn that she is young and unlearned.”

-“What does Alian have to do with this?” she asked Him.
+“What does Alian have to do with this?” she turned to ask Him.

-A smile crept upon His face; His expression was a bit lighter than before.
+A smile crept upon His face.
 “A lot more than you think.
 To the untrained eye, the Queen was masterful and gracious.
-She served with honor and pride.
 This was why her people trusted her.
 She was a goddess—to the untrained eye.
-The people in her Kingdom, and in these realms, their eyes are untrained.
+The people in her Kingdom and in these realms, their eyes are untrained.
 But I’ve seen everything.
-I will never get these people to see her deceitfulness, the same way you can never get average spectators to see the flaws in Alian’s paintings.”
+I will never get these people to see her deceitfulness, as you can never get average spectators to see the flaws in Alian’s paintings.”